jlehnersd/lolchampions/README.md

 # lolchampions

-Contains files and code for League of Legends champion text analysis
+Contains files and code for League of Legends champion classification by text analysis of champion abilities